 What is Lighting Up?

 Lighting Up is a group of artists working alongside people living with dementia in the Bristol area.
-Our mission is to support people who are living with dementia, helping them to maintain or improve the quality of their lives, through visual arts.
+Our mission is to support people who are living with dementia, helping them to maintain or improve the quality of their lives through visual arts.
 The term people living with dementia means people who have dementia and those who help them (normally referred to as carers).

 Why use art?

 Art (in its widest sense) is recognised as an effective help to overcoming difficulties associated with dementia such as impairment of memory and verbal communication.
 People with quite severe communication difficulties can often understand, and express themselves to other people through art media, and this in turn can help them with their ability to understand and express themselves in spoken language.
 Carers often comment that they have not seen the person they care for being so responsive, concentrating, and even enjoying themselves so much for some considerable time.
 For carers too this is important, as they can be surprised at what the person they care for is able to achieve.
 It may help them to find more effective ways of communicating in their own homes.

 What we do

 Lighting Up sessions normally take place once a month, and we see it as important to establish continuity from one session to the next.
 We hold our sessions at several venues across Bristol, some of which are organised in conjunction with Alzheimer’s Society.
 We also work with people who live in extra-care housing at Lincoln Gardens in Lawrence Hill.
 Lincoln Gardens is managed by The Guinness Trust.
 At this venue some of the participants are living with conditions other than dementia.